alexkaufman06/rails-blogger/README.md

 # Rails Blogger
-This is an blogging app I built at Epicodus using Ruby on Rails and Bootstrap.
+This is an blogging app I built at Epicodus using Ruby on Rails, Bootstrap, and a Twilio API.
 I used the gem devise to handle user authentication.
 [View Site Here](https://rails--blogger.herokuapp.com/)
 ## Setup Instructions:
 ### Gems Used: